gameman15/Register/README.md

 	-Added ability to enter requests
 	-Removed unused inventory feature

-Version 1.5r3:
+Version 1.5r4:
-	-Fixed bug: Description for category items was generic instead of listing the category -Added shoe# to the Item Lookup
+	-Fixed bug: Description for category items was generic instead of listing the category (later note: not actually fixed) -Added shoe# to the Item Lookup
 	-Updated employee list in close out

+Version 1.5r5:
+	-Changed return policy text on recipts